Penlee lifeboat disaster: MV Union Star

-The MV Union Star, a mini-bulk carrier registered in Dublin, had sailed from IJmuiden in the Netherlands on 17 December with a cargo of fertiliser for its maiden voyage to Arklow, Ireland.
+The MV Union Star, a mini-bulk carrier and coaster registered in Dublin, had sailed from IJmuiden in the Netherlands on 17 December with a cargo of fertiliser for its maiden voyage to Arklow, Ireland.
 It was carrying a crew of five: Captain Henry Morton, Mate James Whittaker, Engineer George Sedgwick, Crewman Anghostino Verressimo and Crewman Manuel Lopes.
 Also on board were Morton's wife Dawn and his teenage stepdaughters Sharon and Deanne, who had been picked up at an unauthorised call at Brightlingsea in Essex.

-Near the south coast of Cornwall, 8 mi east of the Wolf Rock, the ship's engines failed.
+Near the south coast of Cornwall, 8 mi east of the Wolf Rock, the ship's engine failed.
 The crew was unable to restart them, but did not make a mayday call.
-Assistance was offered by a tug, the Noord Holland, under the Lloyd's Open Form salvage contract; Morton initially refused the offer, but accepted after consulting his owners.
-Winds were gusting at up to 90 kn—hurricane force 12 on the Beaufort scale—with waves up to 60 ft high.
-The powerless ship was blown across Mount's Bay towards the rocks of Boscawen Cove, near Lamorna.
+Assistance was offered by a tug, the Noord Holland, under the Lloyd's Open Form salvage contract; Morton initially refused the offer, but accepted after consulting the ship's owners.
+By this time, however, the weather had deteriorated dramatically.
+Waves up to 60 ft high were battering the Union Star, while winds gusting at up to 90 kn—hurricane force 12 on the Beaufort scale—were blowing the powerless ship across Mount's Bay towards the rocks of Boscawen Cove, near Lamorna.